babylonchain/babylon/README.md

 ## Build and install

 The babylond application based on the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is the main application of the Babylon network.
-This repository is used to build the necessary binaries to join the Babylon network.
+This repository is used to build the Babylon core application to join the Babylon network.

 ### Requirements
 To build and install, you need to have Go 1.19 available.